ad510/firstest-principle/_drafts/learning.md

 If the optimists are right, we might see super-smart computers in my lifetime!
 But even if the pessimists are right, it's fun to speculate about what really powerful computers would be capable of anyway.

-{move this down} Virtual reality simulations are already pretty good these days.
+Virtual reality simulations are already pretty good these days.
 If computers in 2050 might be smarter than humans, then virtual reality simulations in 2050 might be so good that to a simulated person living in one, it would look pretty convincingly like a real universe.

 Instead of speculating about it, could we see for ourselves if that is the case?
 Perhaps it could be done like this.
 People have used [brain-to-brain interfaces](https://www.washington.edu/news/2015/09/23/uw-team-links-two-human-brains-for-question-and-answer-experiment/) to think to each other over the internet, and the technology to do things like this is improving quickly.
-It wouldn't be too much of a stretch to imagine that several decades from now, these brain-to-brain connections might have so much bandwidth {reorder to put 2 half-brains here} that people hooked up this way would feel like a single person.
-After all, our brains are really just [2 half-brains](https://www.youtube.com/watch?v=wfYbgdo8e-8) that communicate with each other, but we still each feel like a single person.
-So how would it feel if we hooked up two people's brains together in year 2050?
+It wouldn't be too much of a stretch to imagine that several decades from now, these brain-to-brain connections might have as much bandwidth as the neural fibers connecting the [2 halves of our brains](https://www.youtube.com/watch?v=wfYbgdo8e-8).
+So if we hooked up two people's brains together in year 2050, would they feel like a single person?

 <img src="/learning/im_him.png" width="165"/>